 Address: 175 Glenroy Road, Glenroy 3046

-The Private Rental Brokerage Program Coordinator will notify case workers of the outcome of the application for brokerage products and support will be offered around unsuccessful applications.
+The Private Rental Brokerage Program Coordinator will notify case managers of the outcome of their application/s.
+Support will be offered around unsuccessful applications.

 Tools and Resources

 The following are regularly updated key tools and resources that may be useful for young people and their case managers for planning and searching for private rental.

 - Office of Housing Rental Report – a useful resource for looking at how rentals compare in other parts of Melbourne and Victoria.
 The report provides a useful overview of how the market is performing each quarter including updated rental vacancy rates.

 - Guides from the Tenants Union from Victoria – these can be accessed online and printed copies can be requested for agencies to distribute.
 The Tenants Union is an excellent source of advice for potential tenants as well as an essential reference point once a tenancy has commenced.
 The Tenants Union can assist with any disputes between tenants and landlords but more importantly, help to resolve issues before disputes occur.

 - Victoria University Housing Guide – an excellent resource for people looking at their accommodation options.
 The VU Housing Guide includes information on things to consider before starting a share house agreement, responsibilities during a tenancy and steps to take when moving out.
 There is also information about online housing resources and a housing checklist is incorporated into the guide for comparing properties.
 While the Housing Guide is aimed specifically at VU students, it can also be readily used by others.